Theodor Helm

 Theodor Otto Helm (9 April 1843 – 25 December 1920) was an Austrian music critic and writer.

 Theodor Otto Helm was a leading figure in Viennese musical life and a prominent music critic in Vienna for fifty years (1866–1916).
-While Helm specialized in criticism of the works of Ludwig van Beethoven, Anton Bruckner, Johannes Brahms, Richard Wagner, Franz Liszt, and Antonín Dvořák, he also wrote on younger composers including Béla Bartók, Gustav Mahler, and Arnold Schoenberg.
+While Helm specialized in criticism of the works of Ludwig van Beethoven, Anton Bruckner, Johannes Brahms, Richard Wagner, Franz Liszt, and Antonín Dvořák, he also wrote on younger composers including Béla Bartók, Gustav Mahler, Richard Strauss, and Arnold Schoenberg.
 Heavily involved in the Vienna music scene, including the Wiener Akademischer Wagner Verein, Helm counted both Bruckner and Brahms as close acquaintances.

 Biography

 In 1853 Helm began his studies at the Benedictine Schottengymnasium in Vienna.
 He eventually focused his efforts on studying law.
 Helm received his PhD in 1870.
 He taught as an instructor of the history of music and aesthetics at the conservatory of Eduard Horak since beginning in 1874.
 In 1900 he was named professor.

 Helm began his writing career in Vienna's Neues Fremdenblatt in 1867.
 He continued his essays and music criticisms in Musikalisches Wochenblatt, a Leipzig weekly, (1870–1905) and continued with the paper when subsumed by the Neue Zeitschrift für Musik.

 Helm's greatest work is arguably his 1885 Beethovens Streichquartette: Versuch einer technischen Analyse dieser Werke im Zusammenhange mit ihren geistigen Gehalt (Leipzig, 1885).
 This analysis of Beethoven's string quartets is considered seminal work and has been reprinted many times by publishers across the world.